dialogflow/dialogflow-ruby-client/README.md

 **ApiAiRuby::Client** currently able to raise two kind of errors: **ApiAiRuby::ClientError** (due to configuration mismatch) and **ApiAiRuby::RequestError** in case of something goes wrong during request.
 For both kind of errors you can get **error.message** (as usual) and **ApiAiRuby::RequestError** can additionally give you code of server error (you can get it with **error.code**)

+#Changelog

+1.1.2 - fixed compatibility with ruby version less then 2.1.6